 Plenty of Motown Memories

-The first Red Wings’ memory to happen on this date came in 1954, when Red Kelly becomes just the second defenseman in team history to score a hat trick.
-His big night helped the Red Wings beat the Boston Bruins 5-3, at the Olympia.
-His first goal came on a first-period power play, before scoring both a 5v5 and shorthanded goal in the third period.
+The first Red Wings’ memory to happen on this date came in 1954, when Red Kelly became just the second defenseman in team history to score a hat trick.
+His big night helped the Red Wings beat the Boston Bruins 5-3 at the Olympia.
+His first goal came on a first-period power play before scoring a 5v5 and shorthanded goal in the third period.

 On Oct.
 21, 1962, Bill Gadsby became only the second player in NHL history to play in 1,000 regular-season games as the Red Wings beat the Blackhawks 3-1.
 At the time, he and his teammate, Gordie Howe, were the only two players to reach this milestone.